 Matthieu David: Let’s talk about practice then.

-Nicolas Clement: That’s going to be very difficult, because, you mention Cuban missile crisis and for me that’s one of the richest examples of how you can negotiate in an absolutely fearsome context, where the outcome of the negotiation can mean the end of the world or whether the world is going to go on.
+Nicolas Clement: That’s going to be very difficult, because, you mention Cuban missile crisis and for me that’s one of the richest examples of how you can negotiate in an absolutely fearsome context of negotiation, where the outcome of the negotiation can mean the end of the world or whether the world is going to go on.
 Actually, there is a fantastic movie called ‘Thirteen Days’ about the Cuban missile crisis.
-I mentioned this film to one of my mentors in business negotiation in China, and it became a requirement for all the top management of the group.
+I mentioned this film to one of my mentors in negotiation, and it became required viewing for all the top management of the group.

 Matthieu David: How do you define the new language they’ve created?